Return to Index

 - Reconstruct the opening of the urethra

-Academy of Pediatrics.
-Hypospadias: a birth defect in the penis.
-Academy of Pediatrics website.
-Available at: http://www.healthychildren.org/ .
-Accessed August 13, 2010.
+Hypospadias: a birth defect of the penis.
+Healthy Children—Academy of Pediatrics website.
+Available at: http://www.healthychildren.org/English/health-issues/conditions/genitourinary-tract/Pages/hypospadias-a-birth-defect-of-the-penis.aspx.
+Updated August 20, 2015.
+Accessed September 1, 2015.

 - Reviewer: Adrienne Carmack, MD